2acoin/2acoin-checkpoints/README.md

 ### Setup

+- Go to the latest release of 2ACoin-Checkpoints [https://github.com/2acoin/2acoin-checkpoints/releases/latest](https://github.com/2acoin/2acoin-checkpoints/releases/latest)
-- Right click [this link](https://github.com/2acoin/2acoin-checkpoints/raw/master/checkpoints.csv) and choose `Save link as...` to download the latest checkpoints.csv.
+- Click the **checkpoints.csv** attached to the release and perform a `Save As...` to download the latest checkpoints.csv.
 - Place checkpoints.csv in the same folder as your 2ACoind daemon
 - You can get 2ACoind from here if you don't have it already: https://latest.2acoin.org
 - Make sure you shut down any GUI wallets, or any other instances of 2ACoind.